Wanna hear something crazy?

 With debit cards, your personal money is on the line; with credit cards, it’s the card issuer’s money.
 It’s also harder to get refunds in cases of debit card fraud — and the associated delays can result in missed bills and added stress.

 Learn more about why we recommend credit cards over debit cards.

 Don’t Make Transactions on Open Networks

-That means you could be sending your credit card number right into the waiting hands of an identity thief.
+That means you could be sending your credit card number or other personal information right into the waiting hands of an identity thief.

-Bottom line: Never enter your credit card number when using public WiFi networks if you’re not sure whether the website uses SSL.
+Bottom line: Never enter your credit card number when using unsecured public wifi networks if you’re not sure whether the website uses SSL.